xmrec/xmrec.github.io/wsdmcup/index.md

 ### Problem Definition

-Given a global set of items I, we define a market M as the collection of its users U(M) together with their interactions (i.e. ratings and reviews) with items from I.
+Given a global set of items I, we define a market M as the collection of its users U(M) together with their interactions (i.e. ratings) with items from I.
 Generally, a user can interact with different markets, but for simplicity, we assume that the set of users in each market are mutually disjoint with any other parallel market.
 In this competition, we have three source markets, s1, s2, and s3, and two target markets, t1 and t2.